mattermost/mattermost-developer-documentation/site/content/blog/2021-04-23-optimizing-go-compiler-1.md

 -   The boolean condition, `isPowerOfTwo8(c)`, which restricts the pattern to those multiplications where the constant `c` is a power of two.
 -   The new instruction, `(Lsh8x64 <t> n (Const64 <typ.UInt64> [log8(c)]))`, which shifts `n` to the left `log(c)` places.

-It is ok if you do not understand every specific detail of the instructions, we will see them in detail a bit later in this post.
+It's OK if you don't understand every specific detail of the instructions, we'll see them in detail a bit later in this post.
 Here, for example, we can note that the `8` suffixes make reference to the fact that this rule only matches multiplications of 8-bit variables.
 The other highlighted rules in the link to the `generic.rules` file cover the cases for variables of different bit widths.

-For now, it's enough to understand that the rules match a specific pattern of instructions, and rewrite those instructions with a new one that is hopefully more efficient.
+For now, it's enough to understand that the rules match a specific pattern of instructions, and rewrite those instructions with a new one that's hopefully more efficient.
 Also, it is important to know that there are generic rules, as the one we just studied, which are applied regardless of the specific architecture we are compiling for, and architecture-specific rules, such as the ones in the [AMD64.rules file](https://github.com/golang/go/blob/master/src/cmd/compile/internal/ssa/gen/AMD64.rules), which take advantage of the specifics of each architecture, further optimizing the code.

-## Connecting all together
+## Connecting it all together

-In order to investigate the issue and solve it, we will need to set up the development environment for the Go compiler.
-I encourage you to read the official [documentation](https://golang.org/doc/contribute): it is comprehensive and easy to understand.
-There are some particularities to the process, but it is really straightforward.
+In order to investigate the issue and solve it, we'll need to set up the development environment for the Go compiler.
+I encourage you to read the official [documentation](https://golang.org/doc/contribute): it's comprehensive and easy to understand.
+There are some particularities to the process, but it's generally straightforward.

-For the specifics we will need to use in these posts, we can summarize a couple of things.
-All the commands in this section assume that you have cloned the Go repository and have a shell open in its root directory.
+For the specifics we'll need to use in these posts, we can summarize a couple of things.
+All the commands in this section assume that you've cloned the Go repository and have a shell open in its root directory.

 ### How to apply the changes done to the rewrite rules

-We already know what the rewrite rules are, but not how they are applied.
+We already know what the rewrite rules are, but not how they're applied.
 Although the rules live in a series of `.rules` files, the actual code used to match and apply them is normal Go code.
-With one peculiarity: it is automatically generated from the `.rules` files.
+With one peculiarity: it's automatically generated from the `.rules` files.

 For example, the rules for AMD64 are declared in the file `src/cmd/compile/internal/ssa/gen/AMD64.rules `, but the automatically generated code that applies those rules live in `src/cmd/compile/internal/ssa/rewriteAMD64.go`.

 So: whenever we manually update a rewrite rule, we need to re-generate the corresponding Go code.
-Doing so it's trivial, and it comes down to this:
+Doing so is trivial, and comes down to this:

 ```sh
 cd src/cmd/compile/internal/ssa/gen/